+Until the Qur'an is revealed to your own heart, Neither Razi nor the author of the Kashshaf will until its knots for you.
 (Fakhr al-Din al-Razi (1150-1210) and Abu l-Qasim Mahmud al-Zamakhshari (1075-1144) were Qur'anic commentators, the latter's commentary bearing the title al-Kashshaf.)
 It has been suggested that Iqbal's choice of the subject of his doctoral thesis-Persian metaphysical thought-was indirectly influenced by his father.
 In apparent reference to his father's powerful spiritual influence on him, Iqbal used to say that he had not formed his view of life through philosophical investigation but had 'inherited' it, and that he used logic and reasoning only to support and vindicate that view.

-The influence of Mir Hasan on Iqbal, too, was formative.
-Mir Hasan was a committed and enlightened scholar who not only instilled in Iqbal a profound love of the Islamic intellectual and literary heritage, but also introduced him to modern learning.
+The influence of Mir Hasan on Igbal, too, was formative.
+Mir Hasan was a committed and enlightened scholar who not only instilled in Igbal a profound love of the Islamic intellectual and literary heritage, but also introduced him to modern learning.
 It was through Mir Hasan that Iqbal came to know about Sir Sayyid.
-Iqbal's sympathy for Sir Sayyid's educational movement, even though Iqbal had serious reservations about the value of the European educational system it promoted.
+Iqbal's sympathy for Sir Sayyid's educational movement, even though Iqbal had serious reservations about the value of the European educational system it promoted, is well-known.
 Furthermore, if Iqbal's thought presents a unique synthesis of the Eastern and Western traditions of learning, and if that synthesis was expressed mainly through the medium of poetry at once serious and eloquent, then it was in Sialkot, and principally under Mir Hasan's guidance, that the first foundations of that synthesis were laid and the medium for its expression-poetry-chosen.
-In a poem written in praise of an Indian Muslim saint, Iqbal reverently talks about his intellectual and literary debt to his dear teacher.
+In a poem written in praise of an Indian Muslim saint, Igbal reverently talks about his intellectual and literary debt to his dear teacher.
 In 1922, when the British government decided to confer a knighthood on him, Iqbal made his acceptance of the honour contingent upon recognition of Mir Hasan's scholarship.
-Upon being asked what books Mir Hasan had written, Iqbal replied that he himself was the book Mir Hasan had authored.
-When Iqbal was knighted on 1 January 1923, Mir Hasan received the title of Shams al-Ulama' (Sun of Scholars).
+Upon being asked what books Mir Hasan had written, Igbal replied that he himself was the book Mir Hasan had authored.
+When Igbal was knighted on 1 January 1923, Mir Hasan received the title of Shams al-'Ulama' (Sun of Scholars).